CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

 ### Configuration in Studio

+GlobalLink Settings can be configured globally for all sites or specifically for some site.
+The Settings can be located in the following folders:

+* `/Settings/Options/Settings/Translation Services`: Once you have configured the integration in a Settings content in this folder the GlobalLink workflow will be available to all sites.
+* `<SITE_ROOT>/Options/Settings/Translation Service`: Only define
+the Settings here, if the GlobalLink workflow should only be available if you translate content from this site to one of its derived sites.
+But, you can also define Settings in this folder to overwrite specific parameters from the global Settings.

-After you have created your GlobalLink settings at `/Settings/Options/Settings/GlobalLink` and linked them to your site, you need to configure your personal GlobalLink parameters.
-There can be more settings content items like this with different names and values to enable site-specific connections.
-However, global settings like `dayOffsetForDueDate` have to be defined in `/Settings/Options/Settings/GlobalLink`.
+After you have created your GlobalLink settings for example at `/Settings/Options/Settings/Translation Services/GlobalLink` you need to configure your personal GlobalLink parameters.
+Open the Settings in CoreMedia Studio and add a struct named `globalLink`.

-Therefore, you need to add a struct to the GlobalLink settings, named `globalLink`. **Make sure to restrict read and write rights of this content to those user groups that actually need access to prevent leaking sensitive information.**

 Within that struct the following parameters must/can be specified:

 * `url` for GCC REST Base URL  (type:`String`)
 * `key` The GCC connector key.
 If there is only one key, then setting it as